RuiFilipeCampos/EasyTracer/README.md

 This will likely be the hardest part.

 Quaternions are obligatory I think.
+Cuz of their continuous rotation thing (chaining quaternions is supposed to be easy) -> https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation#The_composition_of_spatial_rotations

 - [ ] what does the mouse dragg input look like?
 - [ ] how to turn that into a math rotation thingy